PixelPlugins/mirror.ecks/README.md

 ## Usage
 To use EPM, you must interface it with the command line.
 (However, a GUI is comming out soon).
 Open the folder that has EPM.exe and Jint.dll in it, and then hold shift and right-click in the white space to the side.(So your mouse isn't touching a file.)
 Then click "open command window/powershell here".
 Now you can use EPM commands.

-Installing a package is easy: EPM <package name>
+Installing a package is easy: EPM &ltpackage name&gt

 Every EPM package is stored on this repo.
 To do a quick test, try EPM example